jgresl/trump-bot/README.md

   1. Clone the project to a local repository:   `git clone https://github.com/jgresl/cosc310.git`
   2. Navigate to the Java directory: `cd cosc310`
+  3. Ensure node.js is installed
-  3. Start the program: `npm start` _*nodejs must be installed along with the required libraries_
+  4. Start the program for development: `npm start`
+  5. Build the program for production: `npm run build`

 ## Sample Output
 Check out [this example file](testedoutput.txt) for sample output.